ansible/ansible/rst/moduledev.rst

 Modules can be written in any language and are found in the path specified by `ANSIBLE_LIBRARY_PATH` or the ``--module-path`` command line option.

 Tutorial
 ````````
 Let's build a module to get and set the system time.
 For starters, let's build
 a module that just outputs the current time.

 We are going to use Python here but any language is possible.
 Only File I/O and outputing to standard
 out are required.
 So, bash, C++, clojure, Python, Ruby, whatever you want
 is fine.

+Now Python Ansible modules contain some extremely powerful shortcuts (that all the core modules use)
+but first we are going to build a module the very hard way.
+The reason we do this is because modules
+written in any language OTHER than Python are going to have to do exactly this.
+We'll show the easy
+way later.

 So, here's an example.
 You would never really need to build a module to set the system time,
 the 'command' module could already be used to do this.
 Though we're going to make one.